 6) the Video-In.
 This was the only imperfect bit.
 My VGA control board for my 24" iMac used VGA+DVI+HDMI.
 I bought an HDMI adapter that is normally used for running HDMI through conduit and installing in-wall jacks.
 It is a couple inches long, female on both ends, and one end has extra screw posts where you can screw it to the back of a Decora plate.
 You can find similar ones for DVI and VGA.
 Google is your friend.
 I dremmeled a hole in the back of the iMac, stuck the HDMI over it, then bolted it on with nuts and bolts.
 I used a very short HDMI cable from newegg to connect it to the VGA controller.

 Anyways, I hope this helps you and anyone else who reads this.
 The key to converting old screens is to find the make and model number, then google that plus the words 'VGA control board' and you'll find that you need.
 I got mine both times, from eBay.
 Goodwill is a great place to get cheap working 12v power supplies.
+Look for at a 12v power brick with at least 3A and you should be good.

 EDIT FEB 11 2015: